devonproudfoot/Luhn/README.md

 # README

 Repo for the Luhn Algorithm challenge.
-Should check if credit cards and other identification numbers are valid.g
+Should check if credit cards and other identification numbers are valid.